-If the earmolds require further cleaning, disconnect the plastic tube from the hook of the hearing devices.
+If the earmolds attach to an earhook and they require further cleaning, disconnect the plastic tube from the hook of the hearing devices.
 Wash only the earmolds in warm water with a mild soap.
 Rinse them with cool water and allow them to dry overnight.
 Make sure the earmold tubes are dry before reconnecting them to each hook on your hearing devices.